 Masters Degree in Prosthetics and Orthotics: Program Information

 The development of artificial limbs and orthopedic braces is the focus of master's degree programs in prosthetics and orthotics.
-These devices must first be designed, then manufactured, and finally fitted to the individuals who need them.
-Students need a solid background in math and science, and a thesis or research paper is required for graduation.
-Most programs take two years to complete and can prepare students for professional certification.
+These programs typically take two years to complete and can prepare students for professional certification.

 Master's degree students in prosthetics and orthotics need a solid undergraduate background in math and science.
-The program requires extensive practical experience, ranging from a practicum of four hours a week lasting three semesters to a 2-year internship completed at the end of the program.
-Graduates are prepared to apply to become certified orthotists and prosthetists.
+The program requires extensive practical experience, ranging from a practicum of four hours a week to a two-year internship completed at the end of the program.
+Graduates may become certified as orthotists and prosthetists.